HestHub/nix-config/blog.md

 the whole installation took about 30 min, from pressing reboot until i started writing here again, and that is after checking that everything is in place, logging into a couple of apps and settings up github access.

 all in all, the manual step i still need to perform are:
-- copy my configuration file from pulic github repo
+- copy my configuration file from public GitHub repo
 - nixos-rebuild switch
 - reboot to get the gnome extension pop-shell show up.
 - enable pop shell and toggle tiling windows.